lingochamp/okcheck/README.md

 ## Others

 - As you know, the first time of running okcheck will check all module as default
+- If you want to suppress some methods or lines for `checkstyle` task, as default build-in checkstyle config, you just need to add `suppressions.xml` file on your root project directory and define them on it.

 #### Exclude